-Preliminary Issue: Language of the Proceeding
+6.1 Preliminary Issue: Language of the Proceeding

-The language of the Registration Agreement for the disputed domain names is Chinese.
+The language of the Registration Agreement for the disputed domain name is Chinese.
 Pursuant to the Rules, paragraph 11(a), in the absence of an agreement between the parties, or unless specified otherwise in the registration agreement, the language of the administrative proceeding shall be the language of the registration agreement.